 Introduction – Careers in Statistics

-We heard about big data technologies and how data from different sources are brought together to form big warehouses of data.
+In this Topic, we are going to learn about Careers in Statistics.
+As we heard about big data technologies and how data from different sources are brought together to form big warehouses of data.
 But what to do with them?
 Is only collecting data enough?
 Who will give the insights of what is really happening with the data?
 “Statistician’s” are the ones who can look through the data and derive insights by converting it to information.

 Some of the best ways to really know how statisticians work can be seen in few movies like Alan Turing’s “Imitation Game” and “Money Ball”.